What is a passkey and how does it work?

 In addition to mobile access, you can also reach your passkeys on NordPass via the desktop app, web vault, Firefox, and Chrome-based browser extensions.
 We're also thrilled to share that support for the Safari extension is on the priority list and will be launched later this year.

 Password managers are highly reliant on platform vendors when it comes to passkey technology.
-Therefore, we welcome the latest move from Apple and Google because it serves as a huge milestone in replacing passwords with more advanced online authentication solutions.
-With tech giants allowing third-party integrations, internet users will get more user-friendly services and, as a result, will be more keen to stick to using passkeys
+Therefore, the move from Apple and Google serves as a huge milestone in replacing passwords with more advanced online authentication solutions.
+With tech giants allowing third-party integrations, internet users will get more user-friendly services and, as a result, will be more keen to stick to using passkeys.

 Product Strategist @ NordPass